JacobDahan/bloggable/README.md

 > An open source CLI tool to generate blog posts from git commits in a particular voice using LLMs

-Transform your git commits into engaging content with one command.
+Transform git commits into engaging content with one command.
 Bloggable analyzes your code changes, intelligently gathers context, and generates posts in different voices - from technical deep-dives to Twitter threads to release notes.

 ## ✨ Features